 Express Check-In is only available if you have a complete registration (for each camper).
 In order for your registration to be complete, Lutherlyn must have the following:

 -Registration balance paid in full

 -Store Account deposit

 -Food Service Information Form (optional – for campers with dietary restrictions)

-If your registration is complete, you will receive your cabin assignment immediately in front of the office/store during Sunday Check-In.
-All incomplete registrations will be directed to the dining hall porch to complete registration and receive cabin assignments.
+If your registration is complete, you will receive your cabin assignment after checking in at the Health Hut in front of the office/store during Sunday Check-In.
+All incomplete registrations will be directed to the registrar to complete registration and receive cabin assignments.